Get The Vacationer Newsletter

 2024 Christmas Travel Survey

 Many people over the next month will travel for a December holiday such as Christmas, Hanukkah, or Kwanzaa.
-Like the tens of millions of Americans with travel intentions for Thanksgiving, many also have travel plans for December.
+As tens of millions of Americans traveled over Thanksgiving, many also have travel plans for December (see the best & worst days to fly around Christmas).
 And, some who did not travel for Thanksgiving intend to do so for Christmas.

 We conducted this 2024 Christmas travel survey in conjunction with our Thanksgiving survey.
 We wanted to know how many people intended to travel for Christmas.
 How much did they intend to spend on their Christmas travel plans?
 Are they confident airlines can avoid major delays and cancellations?
 And, for fun, which major holiday tradition do Americans dislike?
 Below you can find the results of our survey.